Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

   - triangulation;
   - wire.

-Each basic sensitive entity inherits <i>Select3D_SensitiveEntity</i>, which is a child class of <i>SelectBasics_SensitiveEntity</i>.
+Each basic sensitive entity inherits *Select3D_SensitiveEntity*, which is a child class of *SelectBasics_SensitiveEntity*.

-The package also contains two auxiliary classes, <i>Select3D_SensitivePoly</i> and <i>Select3D_SensitiveSet</i>.
+The package also contains two auxiliary classes, *Select3D_SensitivePoly* and *Select3D_SensitiveSet*.

+*Select3D_SensitiveSet* -- a base class for all complex sensitive entities that require the third level BVH usage.
+It implements traverse of the tree and defines an interface for the methods that check sub-entities.

-<i>Select3D_SensitivePoly</i> -- describes an arbitrary point set and implements basic functions for selection.
+*Select3D_SensitivePoly* -- describes an arbitrary point set and implements basic functions for selection.
 It is important to know that this class does not perform any internal data checks.
-Hence, custom implementations of sensitive entity inherited from <i>Select3D_SensitivePoly</i> must satisfy the terms of Separating Axis Theorem to use standard OCCT overlap detection methods.
+Hence, custom implementations of sensitive entity inherited from *Select3D_SensitivePoly* must satisfy the terms of Separating Axis Theorem to use standard OCCT overlap detection methods.

-<i>Select3D_SensitiveSet</i> -- a base class for all complex sensitive entities that require the third level BVH usage.
-It implements traverse of the tree and defines an interface for the methods that check sub-entities.

-<h4>SelectMgr</h4>
+#### SelectMgr

-<i>SelectMgr</i> package is used to maintain the whole selection process.
+*SelectMgr* package is used to maintain the whole selection process.
 For this purpose, the package provides the following services:
   - activation and deactivation of selection modes for all selectable objects;
   - interfaces to compute selection mode of the object;
   - definition of selection filter classes;
   - keeping selection BVH data up-to-date.

 A brief description of the main classes:
-  - <i>SelectMgr_FrustumBase</i>, <i>SelectMgr_Frustum</i>, <i>SelectMgr_RectangularFrustum</i>, <i>SelectMgr_TriangluarFrustum</i> and <i>SelectMgr_TriangularFrustumSet</i> -- interfaces and implementations of selecting frustums, these classes implement different SAT tests for overlap and inclusion detection.
+  - *SelectMgr_FrustumBase*, *SelectMgr_Frustum*, *SelectMgr_RectangularFrustum*, *SelectMgr_TriangluarFrustum* and *SelectMgr_TriangularFrustumSet* -- interfaces and implementations of selecting frustums, these classes implement different SAT tests for overlap and inclusion detection.
 They also contain methods to measure characteristics of detected entities (depth, distance to center of geometry);
-  - <i>SelectMgr_SensitiveEntity</i>, <i>SelectMgr_Selection</i> and <i>SelectMgr_SensitiveEntitySet</i> -- store and handle sensitive entities; <i>SelectMgr_SensitiveEntitySet</i> implements a primitive set for the second level BVH tree;
+  - *SelectMgr_SensitiveEntity*, *SelectMgr_Selection* and *SelectMgr_SensitiveEntitySet* -- store and handle sensitive entities; *SelectMgr_SensitiveEntitySet* implements a primitive set for the second level BVH tree;
-  - <i>SelectMgr_SelectableObject</i> and <i>SelectMgr_SelectableObjectSet</i> -- describe selectable objects.
-They also manage storage, calculation and removal of selections. <i>SelectMgr_SelectableObjectSet</i> implements a primitive set for the first level BVH tree;
+  - *SelectMgr_SelectableObject* and *SelectMgr_SelectableObjectSet* -- describe selectable objects.
+They also manage storage, calculation and removal of selections. *SelectMgr_SelectableObjectSet* implements a primitive set for the first level BVH tree;
-  - <i>SelectMgr_ViewerSelector</i> -- encapsulates all logics of the selection algorithm and implements the third level BVH tree traverse;
+  - *SelectMgr_ViewerSelector* -- encapsulates all logics of the selection algorithm and implements the third level BVH tree traverse;
-  - <i>SelectMgr_SelectionManager</i> -- manages activation/deactivation, calculation and update of selections of every selectable object, and keeps BVH data up-to-date.
+  - *SelectMgr_SelectionManager* -- manages activation/deactivation, calculation and update of selections of every selectable object, and keeps BVH data up-to-date.

-<h4>StdSelect</h4>
+#### StdSelect

-<i>StdSelect</i> package contains the implementation of some <i>SelectMgr</i> classes and tools for creation of selection structures.
+*StdSelect* package contains the implementation of some *SelectMgr* classes and tools for creation of selection structures.
 For example,
-  - <i>StdSelect_BRepOwner</i> -- defines an entity owner with a link to its topological shape and methods for highlighting;
+  - *StdSelect_BRepOwner* -- defines an entity owner with a link to its topological shape and methods for highlighting;
-  - <i>StdSelect_BRepSelectionTool</i> -- contains algorithms for splitting standard AIS shapes into sensitive primitives;
+  - *StdSelect_BRepSelectionTool* -- contains algorithms for splitting standard AIS shapes into sensitive primitives;
-  - <i>StdSelect_ViewerSelector3d</i> -- an example of <i>SelectMgr_ViewerSelecor</i> implementation, which is used in a default OCCT selection mechanism;
+  - *StdSelect_ViewerSelector3d* -- an example of *SelectMgr_ViewerSelecor* implementation, which is used in a default OCCT selection mechanism;
-  - <i>StdSelect_FaceFilter</i>, <i>StdSelect_EdgeFilter</i> -- implementation of selection filters.
+  - *StdSelect_FaceFilter*, *StdSelect_EdgeFilter* -- implementation of selection filters.

 @subsubsection occt_visu_2_2_4 Examples of usage

-The first code snippet illustrates the implementation of <i>SelectMgr_SelectableObject::ComputeSelection()</i> method in a custom interactive object.
+The first code snippet illustrates the implementation of *SelectMgr_SelectableObject::ComputeSelection()* method in a custom interactive object.
 The method is used for computation of user-defined selection modes.
 Let us assume it is required to make a box selectable in two modes -- the whole shape (mode 0) and each of its edges (mode 1).
 To select the whole box, the application can create a sensitive primitive for each face of the interactive object.
 In this case, all primitives share the same owner -- the box itself.
 To select box's edge, the application must create one sensitive primitive per edge.
 Here all sensitive entities cannot share the owner since different geometric primitives must be highlighted as the result of selection procedure.

 ~~~~
 void InteractiveBox::ComputeSelection (const Handle(SelectMgr_Selection)& theSel,
                                        const Standard_Integer theMode)
 {
   switch (theMode)
   {
     case 0:   // creation of face sensitives for selection of the whole box
     {
-    Handle(SelectMgr_EntityOwner) anOwnr = new SelectMgr_EntityOwner (this, 5);
+      Handle(SelectMgr_EntityOwner) anOwner = new SelectMgr_EntityOwner (this, 5);
-    for (Standard_Integer  aFaceIdx = 1; aFaceIdx <= myNbFaces; aFaceIdx++)
+      for (Standard_Integer aFaceIter = 1; aFaceIter <= myNbFaces; ++aFaceIter)
       {
-      Select3D_TypeOfSensitivity aIsInteriorSensitivity = myIsInterior;
+        Select3D_TypeOfSensitivity aSensType = myIsInterior;
-      theSel->Add (new  Select3D_SensitiveFace (anOwnr,
+        theSel->Add (new  Select3D_SensitiveFace (anOwner, myFaces[aFaceIter]->PointArray(), aSensType));
-                                                myFaces[aFaceIdx]->PointArray(),
-                                                aIsInteriorSensitivity));
       }
       break;
     }
     case 1: // creation of edge sensitives for selection of box edges only
     {
-    for (Standard_Integer anEdgeIdx = 1; anEdgeIdx <= 12; anEdgeIdx++)
+      for (Standard_Integer anEdgeIter = 1; anEdgeIter <= 12; ++anEdgeIter)
       {
         // 1 owner per edge, where 6 is a priority of the sensitive
-      Handle(MySelection_EdgeOwner) anOwnr = new MySelection_EdgeOwner (this, anEdgeIdx, 6);
+        Handle(MySelection_EdgeOwner) anOwner = new MySelection_EdgeOwner (this, anEdgeIter, 6);
-      theSel->Add (new  Select3D_SensitiveSegment (anOwnr,
+        theSel->Add (new  Select3D_SensitiveSegment (anOwner, myFirstPnt[anEdgeIter]), myLastPnt[anEdgeIter]));
-                                                   FirstPnt[anEdgeIdx]),
-                                                   LastPnt[anEdgeIdx]));
       }
       break;
     }
   }
 }
 ~~~~

-The algorithms for creating selection structures store sensitive primitives in <i>SelectMgr_Selection</i> instance.
-Each <i>SelectMgr_Selection</i> sequence in the list of selections of the object must correspond to a particular selection mode.
+The algorithms for creating selection structures store sensitive primitives in *SelectMgr_Selection* instance.
+Each *SelectMgr_Selection* sequence in the list of selections of the object must correspond to a particular selection mode.

-To describe the decomposition of the object into selectable primitives, a set of ready-made sensitive entities is supplied in <i>Select3D</i> package.
-Custom sensitive primitives can be defined through inheritance from <i>SelectBasics_SensitiveEntity</i>.
+To describe the decomposition of the object into selectable primitives, a set of ready-made sensitive entities is supplied in *Select3D* package.
+Custom sensitive primitives can be defined through inheritance from *SelectBasics_SensitiveEntity*.
 To make custom interactive objects selectable or customize selection modes of existing objects, the entity owners must be defined.
-They must inherit <i>SelectMgr_EntityOwner</i> interface.
+They must inherit *SelectMgr_EntityOwner* interface.

-Selection structures for any interactive object are created in <i>SelectMgr_SelectableObject::ComputeSelection()</i> method.
+Selection structures for any interactive object are created in *SelectMgr_SelectableObject::ComputeSelection()* method.

-The example below shows how computation of different selection modes of the topological shape can be done using standard OCCT mechanisms, implemented in <i>StdSelect_BRepSelectionTool</i>.
+The example below shows how computation of different selection modes of the topological shape can be done using standard OCCT mechanisms, implemented in *StdSelect_BRepSelectionTool*.

 ~~~~
   void MyInteractiveObject::ComputeSelection (const Handle(SelectMgr_Selection)& theSelection,